-The new seating designs build on our

-those with non-visible conditions since the campaign first launched.
+The new seating designs build on our other successful campaigns since we first those with non-visible conditions since the campaign first launched.

 New priority seating has also been introduced on London Overground and selected London Underground trains to encourage everyone to think about others who have a greater need.